This blog post was updated on February 6, 2023.

 Flying on Peak Winter Travel Days

 There are certain travel days you’re better off financially and mentally avoiding during the winter months.
-Flying near Christmas and New Year’s Eve can be some of the busiest times to be in an airport.
+Christmas and New Year’s Eve can be some of the busiest times to be in an airport.
 The day before Thanksgiving is also notoriously jammed with travelers trying to get home for turkey tomorrow.
 You can save yourself the long security lines, potential delays, and your general sanity by avoiding these busy winter air travel days.

 Not Dressing in Layers When You Fly